persa188/persa188.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to buy Starbucks
+subtitle: Why you'd want to buy me Starbucks
 ---

 My name is Daniel Persaud.
 I have the following qualities: